dryan/static-zipcode-api/README.md

     * MILITARY: used to route mail for the US military
     * UNIQUE: only applies to a single entity such as 20505 for the CIA in Washington, DC

+You can also get data for each US state and some territories, as well as US counties and cities.
+The URL structures are:

+* States: /<state two-letter abbreviation lowercased>/ (Example: /tn/)
+* Counties: /<state two-letter abbreviation lowercased>/<county name lowercased, spaces replaced with hyphens>/ (Example: /tn/hamilton/)
+* Cities: /<state two-letter abbreviation lowercased>/<city name lowercased, spaces replaced with hyphens>/ (Example: /tn/chattanooga/)

 Hat tip to [Ziptastic](http://daspecster.github.com/ziptastic/).

-Data compiled from US Census Bureau, US Department of Housing and Urban Development and federalgovernmentzipcodes.us.
+Data compiled from US Census Bureau, US Department of Housing and Urban Development and http://federalgovernmentzipcodes.us.

 ## Changes in version 2